HassarHassane/Corona-Statis/README.md

 As the number of coronavirus cases increases, the spread of COVID-19 is a serious threat to global health.
 However,the sources of information given are not reliable and consistent and they change as governments change policies.
-Given the situation described above, in this project we offer a simple and intuitive web application for viewing data relating to Coronavirus COVID-19.
+Given the situation described above, in this project we offer a simple and intuitive web application for viewing data relating to COVID-19.
 </p>

 ## Deployment